APonce911/jekyll-mywebsite/_drafts/scala-oop.md

 overRiDING vs overLoading

-overRiding: Supplying different implementation on derived classes
+overRiding: Supplying different implementation on derived classes.
+Can be implemented on constructor or on the body of derived classes
-overLoading: Supplying multiple names with same name on the same class, but different signatures
+overLoading: Supplying multiple names with same name on the same class, but different signatures.

+Super
+call methods in the super(parent) class

+Final
+prevent derived classes to override method/var prevent derived classes to inherit

+Sealed
+Can be extended on THIS file, and prevent on other files.